Members have the right to:

 • Change your primary care physician to another available primary care physician who participates in the plan.

-• Get necessary care from participating network specialists, hospitals and other health care professionals.
+• Get necessary care from participating network specialists, hospitals and other health care professionals, including behavioral health care.

 • Be referred to participating network specialists who are experienced in treating your chronic illness.